arnavxkohli/GRAM-Synth/README.md

 First, for `instru` option of 0-2, we assign them to be waveform generating and the remaining `instru = 3 or 4` to be the beats.
 If `instru` is greater than 2, we enter the beat generating section.
 In the beat generating section, the entries stored in waveform_lut must only repeat for 1 period then stop.
 To do this, the timer variable t is clipped at the maximum period length of a particular key tone.
-  Because of the non-periodicity of a beat sound wave, it is not efficient to use it in combination with the RX/TX function as it would results in additional variables being created to detect whether a receieved instruction demands a beat to be generated since this would addes workload in the `SampleISR()` function.
+  Because of the non-periodicity of a beat sound wave, it is not efficient to use it in combination with the RX/TX function as it would result in additional variables being created to detect whether a received instruction demands a beat to be generated since this would add workload in the `SampleISR()` function.
 A more practical way is to configure a single keyboard section as beat generating and the other 3 as instruments during compile time.

   ### Double buffer